V-ALICE/JackboxGPT/README.md

 ## FAQ

-- "Why GPT-3 specifically and not ChatGPT or another newer model?"
-> Mostly because this project was created before ChatGPT existed, and also because I have a preference for the older models.
-Adding support for newer models as an option is something I'll probably look into in the future though.
+- "What model types are supported?"
+> This project was created before ChatGPT existed, so the original implementation used Completion models only.
+It now supports Chat models as well, and there are options to use either type or a mix of both.

-- "How well does GPT-3 perform in Jackbox games?"
+- "How well do the Completion models work in Jackbox games?"
-> For normal prompts/answers it does a pretty decent job (by my standards), giving a mix of answers in a range from simple/boring to wild/outlandish.
-Some of the games also make requests for voting on answers though, which the AI isn't any good at (newer models would be better for that particular use case).
+> For normal prompts/answers they do a decent job for what they are, giving a mix of answers in a range from simple/boring to wild/outlandish.
+These models are less adept at things like voting on answers though, unsurprisingly, but it's possible to configure things to use a Chat model for this type of prompt specifically.
+Please note that Completion models are somewhat more chaotic than Chat models, so rarely there are some really unfun answers that make their way into Completion responses.

-- "How 'behaved' is GPT-3 in Jackbox games?"
-> Currently the actual wordage of AI responses are sent to the game unfiltered (punctuation and formatting are cleaned up), so any garbage that GPT-3 might generate would come through into the game.
-I don't know how filtered the AI is on OpenAI's side, but rarely there are some really unfun answers that make their way into responses, so just be aware of that.
+- "Can the AI play without human players?"
+> This is possible for any game that has "Start Game from Controller Only" option (Party Pack 3+).

 - "No releases?"
 > Since I've been working on this mostly just for my own use there hasn't really been a need to make one.
-A new person running this project would already have to do extra setup (an OpenAI account with billing prepped and an API key) even if there was a prebuilt exe available, so it still wouldn't be super accessible.
+Anyone downloading this project would already have to do extra setup (an OpenAI account with billing prepped and an API key) even if there was a prebuilt executable available, so it still wouldn't be super accessible.
+I'd still like to look into this eventually though.

-- "Can the AI play without human players?"
-> This is possible for any game that has "Start Game from Controller Only" option (Party Pack 3+).